Travel information on Security & Safety for visitors in Ethiopia

 Renting vehicles Ethiopia

-Instead of relying on buses it is a good idea to use a tour vehicle to take you around.
+Instead of relying on local buses it is a good idea to use a tour vehicle to take you around.
 Tesfa Tours can arrange this for trips to Meket from Lalibela, Gondar, Bahir Dar and the Simiens.
 Or heading south from Addis to the Rift Valley, Bale Mountains and/or Omo Valley.
 Sometimes we hire from our local partners to avoid vehicles travelling big distances, or if the journey originates in Addis, Tesfa Tours has a fleet of landcruisers & minibuses and we are able arrange pick up at Addis Ababa airport, a tour of Addis itself and trips out of Addis.
 Travelling in your personal vehicle means you can stop for photos, food and drink and you will be able to maximise your visit time, reducing journey time, but if you are 1 or 2 people it will increase costs.
+Self drive rental is not something that is recommended (driving challenges, lack of signs, communication, refueling etc ate all problems) and few companies will do it for tourists.

 Buses in Ethiopia

 Those with more time and who want to see more of the surrounding countryside may chose to do all or some parts of their journey by road.
-The roads are improving, the main East west road that dissects Meket (the ‘Chinese Road’) is now asphalted, as are the main arteries from Addis heading north.
-Local buses ply all major roads in Ethiopia and vary from uncomfortable to hellish.
-However good buses leave Addis for Dessie, Gondar and Bahir Dar, and the buses from Dessie and Weldiya to Gondar and Bahir Dar can be OK and pass close to many of the sites south of Lalibela.
-Remember buses are better for the environment!
+The roads are improving, and as well as local buses which ply all major roads in Ethiopia and vary from uncomfortable to hellish, there are faster moe comfortable intercity buses.
+But the current security situation makes traveling on buses through Amhara Region and some parts of Oromia unsafe.
+When things become safer the intercity buses provide a better option for the environment!

 Should I bring walking boots for treks?